DevOps-Represent/DevOpsTesting101/2-2-DeployEC2Template.md

 In this practical exercise, we will do the following:

  - Create an SSH keypair
- - Create an EC2 instance
+ - Create an EC2 instance from a template
  - Put a simple Wordpress blog on it

 ## Creating your instance